Leo552/Neural_Networks_cs/README.md

 # Neural_Networks_cs
-Neural networks in c# without the use of third party libraries.
+Neural networks in c# without the use of many third party libraries.

-  - Version 1:
+Features of the NN:
-    - Simple neural network with adjustable layer size and node number
+  - Mini batch gradient descent
-    - Need some more testing for bugs
+  - Multi-threading
-    - Includes cross validation
+  - Activation choice
-    - Currently an online learner
+  - Cross validation evaluation

-Upcoming improvements:
+  - Reading from a csv

-  - Parallize the neural network for multitheading
+Possible improvements:
-  - Convergence determination
+  - Reduce overhead from threading as the parameters must be passed as an object which must be instantiated
-  - Batchwise learning
+  - Reduce memory comsumption - each thread requires its own resources (activation values, partial derviatives)